 “Nose-to-tail eating” was a frugality often necessary to survive and make ends meet and many cultures became creative with it!

-The use of beef heart has a long history among the Pa.
-Dutch and Amish, many of who raised and butchered their own meats.
-It is also enjoyed by many in the Coal Region as it was easily obtained from farmers and at butcher shops plentiful throughout the area.
+The use of beef heart has a long history among the Pennsylvania Dutch and Amish, many of who raised and butchered their own meats.
+It is also enjoyed by many in the Coal Region, as it was easily obtained from farmers and at butcher shops plentiful throughout the area.

-This recipe has optional pickling spice and is from a very old Pa.
-Dutch recipe, but many people, like my Mom, never used pickling spice.
+This recipe has optional pickling spice and is from a very old PA Dutch recipe, but many people, like my Mom, don’t use the pickling spice.
 The option is yours.